 The concept of a reality show that features contestants who never meet in person was something that shocked Netflix subscribers across the U.S. But, since the show’s release, it has gained quite the following.
+Some people from other nations, like those who use https://au.flixboss.com to keep up to date with shows, were also interested in what is happening in this show.
 People are hooked on the idea that the people on the show can virtually be whoever they want, so long as they can convince their competitors well enough to keep from getting blocked or kicked off the show.

 Reality shows have been more of a recent trend in past decades, with shows like “Jersey Shore,” “Keeping Up With the Kardashians,” “The Bachelor,” and, more recently, “Love Island.”
 Shows like these prove that there is a booming market for shows about what audiences see as the normal lives of normal people.
 The basis of all of these shows is the relationships between the cast members, and obviously all of the drama that ensues.
 But, with “The Circle,” viewers don’t get the satisfaction of watching the in-person dramatics.
 Instead, viewers watch as the cast of “The Circle” carefully plan their words over a messaging app in order to win the big prize.
 For those who haven’t seen it, I promise it’s much more interesting than it sounds.
 You get hooked by the end of the first episode.

-Another Netflix original that dropped more recently is a similar, yet completely unique reality show called “Love is Blind.”
+Another original, that is new on Netflix, dropped more recently and is a similar, yet completely unique reality show called “Love is Blind.”
 In this show, contestants come on in hopes of finding a life partner.
 The catch is, they aren’t allowed to see each other until they are engaged.
-Only after the guy drops to one knee can the two meet in the flesh.
 Then, by the end of the month, they can choose to get married.